Apple Researching Totally Redesigned Apple Watch With Wrap-Around Display

 Moreover, the depiction of an alternative Apple Watch design in a patent is very unusual since Apple is usually conscientious to mirror the current design of the Apple Watch in patent illustrations.
 Patents focusing on the Apple Watch's physical design itself are even rarer, and may well hint at the future of the device.

 The Apple Watch has effectively had the same design since its launch in 2016, other than a minor refresh with the Apple Watch Series 4, and we are yet to see a substantial re-imagining of the wearable's form factor.
 Reliable Apple analyst Ming-Chi Kuo has previously hinted that the Apple Watch Series 7 may feature "improved form factor design," but there is as yet no indication of what the final device may look like.
-The Apple Watch Series 7 is expected to launch later this year, but there have been few rumors so far about what the new model may feature other than blood oxygen monitoring.
+The Apple Watch Series 7 is expected to launch later this year, but there have been few rumors so far about what the new model may feature other than blood glucose monitoring.